brayanhenao/Java_Minesweeper_Challenge/README.md

 Then you would see something like this:
 ![](https://i.imgur.com/AyAkNtJ.png)

- You need to enter the input in the asked order separated by a blank space between them:
+ You need to enter the input in the asked order, separated by a blank space between them:
  1) The number of rows in the board.
  2) The number of columns in the board.
  3) The number of mines in the board.